 PACE Parenting, Curiosity and Empathy scenarios.
 Accepting, attuned and playful scenarios.

-Each parent(s) then have a booked time (on another date) for a consultancy session with The Adoption Consultancy 360 to usually discuss issue(s) regarding their adopted child.
+Each parent(s) then have a booked time (on another date) for a consultancy session with The Children’s Consultancy to discuss issue(s) regarding their adopted child.

 Parents are able to begin to learn how to observe their child’s ability to self-regulate, and how to provide a regulating environment at home.
 Parents also explore their own abilities and needs for self-regulation.

-‘The JRSP is unique in it’s ability to enable the parent and child to begin to make the links between sensory and emotional processing, and how the use of strategies focused on enriched environment provision, and regulating activities, can positively impact on the development of these skills and abilities. – The Just Right State Programme Service Evaluation, 2011
+‘The JRS programme is unique in it’s ability to enable the parent and child to begin to make the links between sensory and emotional processing, and how the use of strategies focused on enriched environment provision, and regulating activities, can positively impact on the development of these skills and abilities. – Just Right State Programme Service Evaluation, 2011

-The purpose of the JRSP is to help children and young people who may be experiencing these sensory processing difficulties to learn how to use different activities to:
+The purpose of the JRS programme is to help children and young people who may be experiencing these sensory processing difficulties to learn how to use different activities to:

 - Increase their concentration and attention